kematzy/sequel-audited/README.md

 * the [paper_trail](https://github.com/airblade/paper_trail) gem by Andy Stewart & Ben Atkins released under the MIT license.

-* the [sequel](https://github.com/jeremyevans/sequel) gem by Jeremy Evans and many others released under the MIT license.

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).